Scattering from compact objects: Debye series and Regge-Debye poles: The Regge-Debye pole spectrum

-In this section we present numerical results for the Regge--Debye pole spectrum in two representative configurations: (i) a neutron-star-like object with $R/M=6$, and (ii) an ultracompact object (UCO) with $R/M=2.26$, close to the Buchdahl bound.
+In this section we present numerical results for the Regge-Debye pole spectrum in two representative configurations: (i) a neutron star-like object with $R/M=6$, and (ii) an UCO with $R/M=2.26$, close to the Buchdahl bound.
 For each configuration we consider two frequencies: $2M\omega=2$ and $2M\omega=16$ for $R/M=6$, and $2M\omega=2$ and $2M\omega=6$ for $R/M=2.26$.

 In what follows we adopt the terminology introduced by Nussenzveig in CAM descriptions of Mie scattering~\cite{Nussenzveig:2006} and already used in Ref.~\cite{OuldElHadj:2019kji}.
-Although the Regge--Debye poles considered here are distinct from the Regge poles of the full scattering matrix, this choice is motivated by the fact that the Regge--Debye pole spectrum exhibits the same qualitative organization into distinct branches.
-This difference arises because the Regge poles are determined by the zeros of the full coefficient $A^{(-)}$, whereas the Regge--Debye poles correspond to the zeros of the individual factors $\alpha^{\rm in}$ and $c^{\rm in}$ entering the Debye decomposition.
+Although the Regge-Debye poles considered here are distinct from the Regge poles of the full scattering matrix, this choice is motivated by the fact that the Regge-Debye pole spectrum exhibits the same qualitative organization into distinct branches.
+This difference arises because the Regge poles are determined by the zeros of the full coefficient $A^{(-)}$, whereas the Regge-Debye poles correspond to the zeros of the individual factors $\alpha^{\rm in}$ and $c^{\rm in}$ entering the Debye decomposition.
 We refer to the poles associated with the zeros of the surface coefficient $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ as the \emph{surface-wave} family.
 We refer to the poles associated with the zeros of the interior coefficient $c^{\rm in}_{\lambda-1/2}(\omega)$ as \emph{interior resonances}.
 Depending on the compactness, the interior-resonance sector appears either as a single \emph{broad-resonance} branch or, in the ultracompact regime ($R<3M$), as two sub-branches: broad resonances and an additional \emph{narrow-resonance} branch lying closer to the real axis.